void4/termagic/README.md

   --loop       loop indefinitely, draw an x to exit --exec       execute commands immediately
-  --draw       draw the recognized shape as ascii image --save SAVE  draw the recognized shape as ascii image --daemon     run this app in the background
+  --draw       draw the recognized shape as ascii image --save SAVE  save a custom shape and command --daemon     run this app in the background
 ```